 While growth is running behind target on a bottom line basis, our results from the light manufacturing and retail/wholesale dealer segment are very good with more than 87% of our current customers renewing their coverage.
 Additionally, we have written just over \$12 million of new business this year as a result of 350 wood-related businesses joining the PLM/ILM family.
 We are determined to only insure the best primary/heavy manufacturers (sawmill, pallet, et al.) in the business that comply with the loss control program that we require (which many of the best operators in the industry already have in place).
 We also want to be able to charge an adequate price.
 It is interesting to note that a number of new entrants into this end of the wood niche view this business differently than PLM.
 They have a much more relaxed underwriting approach and are willing to cut pricing.
 What is important to note about this is that clearly we have been here before.
 We have watched companies, and in some cases, long-term players in the primary/heavy manufacturing business, cease to exist from a lack of underwriting dedication and appropriate pricing.
-Do the "new guys" think they have found a better way?
-Does this sound familiar?
-Don't you see the same thing in your business?

 We have received very positive feedback from our insureds regarding our direct bill system, particularly the Electronic Funds Transfer (EFT) aspect that is now handling 20% of our total book of business.
 We believe that EFT is the way of the future and in fact are waiving many of the fees assigned with installments when insureds choose to move in this direction.
-If you are interested in converting to EFT simply call Customer Service (800-752-1895) and they will assist you accordingly.
+If any of your clients are interested in converting to EFT, simply call Customer Service (800-752-1895) and they will assist you accordingly.

 Our Employee Practices Liability (EPLI) product has now been approved in all states and we are in the process of completing the rollout of this product to all of our insureds.
 Feedback has been very good.
-Please remember if you have purchased a standalone EPLI product, you should non-renew it after your next PLM renewal.
+Please remember if your client has purchased a stand-alone EPLI product, they should non-renew it after their next PLM renewal.

 There continues to be confusion in the wording and the usage of the various Additional Insured Endorsements.
 As a result, we are often asked to provide various "old" AI endorsements to our policy.
 Our "blanket" additional insured endorsement is broader than most others in the marketplace, but some brokers and risk managers prefer other AI endorsement forms.
-The area of additional insureds is a misunderstood and complex topic that requires a deep understanding from all parties involved.
+The area of additional insureds is a misunderstood and complex topic that requires a deeper understanding from all parties involved.
 We have several very capable people on staff in Philadelphia that can walk you through this topic to help clear up any uncertainty.
 We invite you to read Bill Johnson's accompanying article and to contact him at 267-825-9280 or at wjohnson@plmilm.com to discuss this matter at your convenience.